trungminhnguyen/serverspec-core/README.md

     └── web
         └── apache2_spec.rb

-Moreover, there is a `tags()` function whose purpose is to attach tags to tests.
+Moreover, there is optional :tags: array in definition whose purpose is to attach tags to tests.
 Those tags are then made available for conditional tests.
 You can do something like this with them:

-    describe file('/data/images'), :tag => "paris" do
+    describe file('/data/images'), :tag => "eu" do
       it { should be_mounted.with( :type => 'nfs' ) }
     end

-This test will only be executed if `paris` is one of the tags of the current host.
+This test will only be executed if `eu` is one of the tags of the current host.

 Parallel execution